bitnami/containers/containers/pgpool/README.md

 - `PGPOOL_POSTGRES_PASSWORD`: Password for the user set in `PGPOOL_POSTGRES_USERNAME` environment variable.
 No defaults.
 - `PGPOOL_ADMIN_USERNAME`: Username for the pgpool administrator.
 No defaults.
 - `PGPOOL_ADMIN_PASSWORD`: Password for the user set in `PGPOOL_ADMIN_USERNAME` environment variable.
 No defaults.
+- `PGPOOL_HEALTH_CHECK_USER`: Specifies the PostgreSQL user name to perform health check.
+Defaults to value set in `PGPOOL_SR_CHECK_USER`.
+- `PGPOOL_HEALTH_CHECK_PERIOD`: Specifies the interval between the health checks in seconds.
+Defaults to `30`.
+- `PGPOOL_HEALTH_CHECK_TIMEOUT`: Specifies the timeout in seconds to give up connecting to the backend PostgreSQL if the TCP connect does not succeed within this time.
+Defaults to `10`.
+- `PGPOOL_HEALTH_CHECK_MAX_RETRIES`: Specifies the maximum number of retries to do before giving up and initiating failover when health check fails.
+Defaults to `5`.
+- `PGPOOL_HEALTH_CHECK_RETRY_DELAY`: Specifies the amount of time in seconds to sleep between failed health check retries.
+Defaults to `5`.

 PostgreSQL with Replication Manager: